-Table 2.
-Evaluation Questions for Examination of the KanCare 2.0 Demonstration Hypotheses KanCare 2.0 Hypotheses Evaluation Questions Hypothesis 1: Value-based models and purchasing strategies will further integrate services and eliminate the current silos between physical health services and behavioral health services, leading to improvements in quality, outcomes, and costeffectiveness.
-1) Did the Value-Based Provider Incentive Program increase integration and reduce silos between physical and behavioral health services provided to KanCare members?
+KanCare 2.0 Hypotheses CanCare 2.0 Demonstration Hypotheses Hypothesis 1: Value-based models and purchasing strategies will further integrate services and eliminate the current silos between physical health services and behavioral health services, Did the Value-Based Provider Incentive Program increase integration and reduce silos between physical and behavioral health services provided to KanCare members? leading to improvements in quality, outcomes, and cost- effectiveness.
 2) Did the Value-Based Provider Incentive Program for integration between physical and behavioral health services improve quality of care, health, and cost outcomes?
 Hypothesis 2: Increasing employment and independent living supports for members who have disabilities or behavioral health conditions, and who are living and working in the community, will increase independence and improve health outcomes.
-1) Did provision of supports for employment and independent living to the KanCare 2.0 members with disabilities and behavioral health conditions who are living in the community improve their independence and health outcomes?
+Did provision of supports for employment and independent living to the KanCare 2.0 members with disabilities and behavioral health conditions who are living in the community improve their independence and health outcomes?
 Hypothesis 3: The use of telehealth (e.g., telemedicine, telemonitoring, and telementoring) services will enhance access to care for KanCare members living in rural and semi-urban areas.
-Specifically: a.
-Telemedicine will improve access to services such as speech therapy. b.
-Telemonitoring will help members more easily monitor health indicators such as blood pressure or glucose levels, leading to improved outcomes for members who have chronic conditions. c.
+Specifically: Telemedicine will improve access to services such as speech therapy.
+Telemonitoring will help members more easily monitor health indicators such as blood pressure or glucose levels, leading to improved outcomes for members who have chronic conditions.
 Telementoring can pair rural and semiurban healthcare providers with remote specialists to increase the capacity for treatment of chronic, complex conditions. a.
 Telemedicine will improve access to services such as speech therapy.
 Did use of telemedicine services increase over the five- year period for KanCare members living in rural or semi-urban areas?
 2) Did use of the tele-monitoring services increase over the five-year period for KanCare members with chronic conditions living in rural or semi-urban areas?
-3) Evaluation question related to telementoring: Data sources for describing the baseline and five-year status of the use of telementoring to pair rural and semi-urban healthcare providers with remote specialists are currently not known; therefore, the related evaluation question and design will be developed later.
+3) Evaluation question related to telementoring: Data sources for describing the baseline and five-year status of the use of telementoring to pair rural and semi- urban healthcare providers with remote specialists are currently not known; therefore, the related evaluation question and design will be developed later.
 4) Did use of telemedicine increase access to services over the five-year period for KanCare members living in rural or semi-urban areas?
 Hypothesis 4: Removing payment barriers for services provided in Institutions for Mental Diseases (IMDs) for KanCare members will result in improved beneficiary access to substance use disorder (SUD) treatment services.
-1) Did removing payment barriers for services provided in IMDs for KanCare members improve members' access to substance use disorder (SUD) treatment services.
-(As per CMS guidance, evaluation of Hypothesis 4 was conducted as a part of the SUD Demonstration Evaluation). ^{5,6}
+Did removing payment barriers for services provided in IMDs for KanCare members improve members' access to substance use disorder (SUD) treatment services.
+(As per CMS guidance, evaluation of Hypothesis 4 was conducted as a part of the SUD Demonstration Evaluation).

 The evaluation methodology presented in the KanCare 2.0 Evaluation Design (Attachment A) was designed to meet the standards of scientific rigor that will assist in obtaining statistically valid and reliable evaluation results.
-Where possible, measures were developed according to recognized measures from sources such as Adult Core Set8 and Healthcare Effectiveness Data and Information Set[®] (HEDIS),9 which is stewarded by the National Committee for Quality Assurance (NCQA) and endorsed by the National Quality Forum (NQF).
+Where possible, measures were developed according to recognized measures from sources such as Adult Core Set and Healthcare Effectiveness Data and Information Set® (HEDIS), which is stewarded by the National Committee for Quality Assurance (NCQA) and endorsed by the National Quality Forum (NQF).